sapsari/website-blazor-demo/README.md

 ### [2nd demo](https://enchanter.netlify.com) (cloned from this, with IL Code view)

-This is a sample website that uses Blazor (client-side) to run Roslyn based projects on the browser with Monaco Editor.
+This is a sample website that uses cliend-side Blazor (WebAssembly) to run Roslyn based projects on the browser with Monaco Editor.

 Latest version uses .NET 5

+Also there is a duplicate project which uses server-side Blazor (BlazorServer), which is unloaded by default.

 **How to use:**